Prushka/Sparkle/README.md

 1. Encode the video files to `AV1`, `HEVC`, `H.264` codecs
 2. Generate thumbnails (video storyboards for preview) and posters
 3. Extract subtitles and audio tracks
-4. Generate the necessary metadata for the frontend (nfo files, dominant theme color, chapter timestamps & titles, etc.)
+4. Locate and extract nfo files
+5. Extract dominant theme color from poster
+6. Extract and populate chapter timestamps & titles

 # Setup